Menlo Security Cloud Security Platform receives FedRAMP® Authorization

 From an IT perspective, this change presented a challenge.
 Early on, many companies and IT teams thought the pandemic might last only a matter of weeks, and therefore the need to work from home was just temporary.
-VPNs were implemented to provide disparate employees with access to key resources and applications by tapping into on-premises network infrastructure.
+Virtual private networks (VPNs) were implemented to provide disparate employees with access to key resources and applications by tapping into on-premises network infrastructure.

-Now that the pandemic is more than 18 months on, however, it’s safe to say that flexible, remote, and hybrid operating models are—at least in part—here to stay.
-With this in mind, it’s time for organizations to consider how they might uphold such models more effectively moving forward.
+But now that hybrid work is so prevalent, even with the pandemic in our rearview, it’s safe to say that flexible, remote, and hybrid operating models are — at least in part — here to stay.
+With this in mind, it’s time for financial services organizations to consider how they might uphold such models more effectively moving forward.

 Yes, VPNs initially made sense, acting as an extension of a company’s on-premises IT infrastructure.
 Yet they are equally fraught with challenges, and are simply not a viable, productive, and long-term solution.